“More aggressive action from the state is needed.”

 “I call on Gov. Ducey to issue a statewide mask order to help prevent new infections, and to keep that order in place until we have wide distribution of a new vaccine, more effective treatments, or both,” she said.

-After Ducey said during a Wednesday press briefing that local mask orders are sufficient, Gallego released another statement.
+After Ducey said during a press briefing the following day that local mask orders are sufficient, Gallego released another statement.

 “We have that policy in Phoenix, and it makes sense for our entire state,” she said.

-Arizona Superintendent of Public Instruction Kathy Hoffman also chimed in this week.
-On Tuesday, she shared a list of things she would like to see done in the state, including a statewide mask order, a pause on winter sports, and required testing for seasonal residents.
+Arizona Superintendent of Public Instruction Kathy Hoffman also chimed in.
+She shared a list of things she would like to see done in the state, including a statewide mask order, a pause on winter sports, and required testing for seasonal residents.

 “These #COVID19 mitigation efforts are essential to protecting our healthcare and education professionals and institutions, including our students and families,” she tweeted.